pulkitagrawal20/Gallery-App/README.md

 -Adding Image From Device Gallery.

--Share Image To Different Apps.
+-Share Items for card view To Different Apps.

 -Save data in shared preferences